saltstack/salt-get-started/system/data.md

 # Data

-This section discusses the two primary aspects of system data: getting data *about* your systems, and setting data *to* your systems.
+This section discusses the two primary aspects of system data: getting data *about* your systems, and delivering data *to* your systems.
 Salt provides two different subsystems to perform each of these tasks respectively: Salt grains and Salt pillar.

 This section also explains a third component, called Salt mine, which is used to push data from a minion to a shared data store on the master that can be accessed by all minions.